coconut2015/agg-tutorial/README.md

 Requirements
 ------------

-This tutorial was tested on Ubuntu 16.04 LTS, but the code should be fairly portable on most other platforms.
-The only change you may have to do is the font path, which is hardcoded for simplicity.
+This tutorial was tested on Ubuntu 18.04 LTS, but the code should be fairly portable on most other platforms.

 You will need the following packages to build and run the tutorial examples.

 * cmake
 * g++
-* freetype2
-* DejaVu fonts
 * libpng
+* freetype

 Links
 -----